ikcandido/Elastic-Stack-Project/README.md

 # Candido-Elk-Stack-Project

-The files in this repository were used to configure the network depicted in the image below:
+The files in this repository were used to configure the network depicted in the image *Network Diagram*:

 [Network Diagram](https://github.com/ikcandido/Elk-Stack-Project/blob/master/Diagrams/Network_Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to recreate the entire deployment in the network diagram.
 Minor adjustments can be made to the playbook files to install various Elk Beats, such as Filebeat and Metricbeat.

 [Filebeat Playbook](https://github.com/ikcandido/Elk-Stack-Project/blob/master/Ansible/filebeat_playbook.yml)

 [Metricbeat Playbook](https://github.com/ikcandido/Elk-Stack-Project/blob/master/Ansible/metricbeat_playbook.yml)

 This document contains the following details: